SolaceSamples/solace-samples-javascript/docs/_tutorials/confirmed-delivery.md

 In order to send guaranteed messages to a Solace message router with no chance of message loss, it is absolutely necessary to properly process the acknowledgements that come back from the Solace message router.
 These acknowledgements will let you know if the message was accepted by the Solace message router or if it was rejected.
 If it was rejected, the acknowledgement will also contain exact details of why.
 For example, you may not have permission to send guaranteed messages or the queue destination may not exist etc.

 In order to properly handle message acknowledgements it is also important to know which message is being acknowledged.
 In other words, applications often need some application context along with the acknowledgement from the Solace message router to properly process the business logic on their end.
-The Solace Node.js API enables this through emitting a session event called `ACKNOWLEDGED_MESSAGE` when a message is successfully acknowledged.
+The Solace JavaScript API enables this through emitting a session event called `ACKNOWLEDGED_MESSAGE` when a message is successfully acknowledged.
 Similarly, the session event `REJECTED_MESSAGE_ERROR` is emitted in case of an error.
 This allows applications to attach a correlation object on message send and this correlation object is then passed to the event listeners implemented for above events.
 This allows applications to easily pass the application context to the acknowledgement, enabling proper correlation of messages sent and acknowledgements received.

 For the purposes of this tutorial, we will track message context using the following simple object.
 It will keep track of the application assigned message sequence number.